diku-dk/futhark/docs/windows-installation.rst

     Copy.exe`` or similar to ``make.exe``.
 Now you will be able to run the makefiles.

-    Also, if you have not selected to add the optional Linux tools to ``PATH`` during the ``Git for Windows`` installation, add the ``C:\Program Files\Git\usr\bin`` directory to ``PATH`` manually now.
+    Also, if you have not selected to add the optional Linux command line tools to ``PATH`` during the ``Git for Windows`` installation, add the ``C:\Program Files\Git\usr\bin`` directory to ``PATH`` manually now.